Products of Slavery

-- Nestle, Mars and Hershey all source cocoa from West Africa, where cases of child labour and forced labour have been discovered, and still persist.
+- Nestle, Mars, and Hershey all source cocoa from West Africa, where cases of child labor and forced labor have been discovered and still persist.

-- Modern slavery is connected to crisps, ice cream and lipstick through palm oil.
+- Modern slavery is connected to crisps, ice cream, and lipstick through palm oil.
 The palm oil industry employs 3.5 million people.
-Many are promised high-paying work in another country, only to suffer conditions of forced labour upon arrival.
+Many are promised high-paying work in another country, only to suffer conditions of forced labor upon arrival.

-- Cotton is in 40% of all textiles, and is known to have people enslaved at every stage of the industry, from germination, harvesting, spinning, to manufacturing the clothes.
+- Cotton is in 40% of all textiles and is known to have people enslaved at every stage of the industry, from germination, harvesting, and spinning to manufacturing the clothes.

-- As many as one in three foreign workers in Malaysia’s electronics sector may be working under conditions of forced labour.
+- As many as one in three foreign workers in Malaysia’s electronics sector may be working under conditions of forced labor.

-- Coltan and other “conflict minerals” present in electronics devices often come from forced labour in illegal mining whose profits support armed forces.
+- Coltan and other “conflict minerals” present in electronic devices often come from forced labor in illegal mining whose profits support armed forces.

 - Some countries have been making efforts to force companies to take steps to ensure their supply chains are slavery-free, including Brazil’ has a “Dirty List,” the UK’s Modern Slavery Act and the U.S. Trade Facilitation and Trade Enforcement Act.